Eren4/spring-weather-app/README.md

 The weather temperature information was obtained with Open-Meteo API: https://open-meteo.com/

-With this mini project, I learned how to get data from an API using Spring Boot as a JSON, parse it and display it.
+With this mini project, I learned how to get data from an API as a JSON, parse it and then display it.

 # Screenshots
 ![Main Menu](https://github.com/Eren4/spring-weather-app/blob/master/screenshots/ss1.png)